How to Respond to Gaslighting — 5-Top Ways to Confront the Abuse

 Instead, disengage.

 The greatest thing you can do is to disengage from the discussion until you’ve learned the best response to deflate the gaslighting.
 A helpful tool people sometimes use to disengage is to pretend they are observing the exchange in the third person.
-This type of distancing can help you take some of the emotion out of the situation and protect yourself from reacting in a way that might cause you further distress.
+This type of distancing can help you take some of the emotion out of the situation and protect yourself from reacting in a way that might cause further distress.

 Keep reading to learn about effective phrases you can use to engage a gaslighter effectively.